rafed/rafed.github.io/content/authors/admin/_index.md

   url: https://brainstation-23.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include Devops, Software Engineering, Software Security and  Machine Learning.
+bio: My interests include Software Engineering, Software Security, Machine Learning and Devops.

 # Interests to show in About widget
 interests:
-- Devops
 - Software Engineering
 - Software Security
 - Machine Learning
+- Devops

 # Education to show in About widget
 education: